The Purist's Dream: 2019 Toyota 86 Blends Sports Car Fundamentals with 21st Century Performance, Comfort and Tech

 Among the engine’s high-performance features used to extract just over 100 horsepower per liter of displacement is the Toyota-innovated D-4S Dual Injection system that combines direct-injection and port-injection technologies.
 The direct-injection system provides a cooling effect in the cylinders, which allows the engine to use a very high 12.5:1 compression ratio for maximum power.
 The port fuel injectors, meanwhile, come into play during light- and medium-load conditions to maximize combustion efficiency.

 Without question, 86 is a thoroughly entertaining, well-balanced machine when the road gets curvy.
-But it is also an economical commuter when traffic builds, or when a nonchalant cruise is on the menu.
-The MY19 86 range has an EPA-estimated 24 mpg city and 32 mpg highway when equipped with a six-speed automatic transmission and an estimated 21 mpg city and 28 mpg highway with the six-speed manual.
+But it also is an economical commuter when traffic builds, or when a nonchalant cruise is on the menu.
+The 86 range achieves an EPA-estimated 24 mpg city and 32 mpg highway when equipped with a six-speed automatic transmission and 21 mpg city and 28 mpg highway with the six-speed manual.

 86’s extraordinary low weight benefits fuel economy and agility.
 At just under 2,800 lbs. (with six-speed manual transmission), 86 is among the lightest sports cars on the market.
 An ultra-low center of gravity and low 0.29 coefficient of drag (Cd) (0.27 Cd on 86 GT) complete the focus on pure performance and impressive fuel economy.